-As of September 2017, Marc is a professor of viola at the Royal Conservatory of Mons, Belgium.
+From 2012-2024 Marc was the solo and principal violist at the Belgian National Orchestra.
+In September 2017, Marc began a professorship of viola at the Royal Conservatory of Mons, Belgium.
 Described as"a magnificent player" by legendary conductor Zubin Mehta, Marc was invited to be guest Principal Violist of the Israeli Philharmonic.
 Graduating Cum Laude from the Conservatorium van Amsterdam, Marc was a pupil of Sven Arne Tepl and Nobuko Imai.
 His recent awards include the 1st prize at the 2016 Rising Stars Grand Prix music competition performing solo at the Berlin Philharmonic hall as well as his recent 1st Grand Prize at the Manhattan International Music Competition with a recital at Carnegie Hall.
-Having played numerous concerti with European orchestras such as the Belgian National Orchestra, Casco Philharmonic, de Filharmonie Amsterdam, the Hochreinisches Kammerorchester, Marc Sabbah is creating a path as a musical force of his generation.
+Having played numerous concerti with International orchestras such as the Belgian National Orchestra, Antalay State Orchestra, Athens State Orchestra, Philharmonische Orchester Basel, Casco Philharmonic, de Filharmonie Amsterdam, la Orquesta Filarmónica de Coahuila, Filarmónica de Bogotá and others, Marc Sabbah is creating a path as a musical force of his generation.

 In 2011, Marc Sabbah performed with Ivry Gitlis at the Verbier Festival in Switzerland.
 Since then, Ivry Gitlis attended Marc's performance of the Leo Smit viola concerto at the Royal Conservatory of Mons calling Marc 'The Paganini of viola'.
 His pursuit of music led him to study with great performers like Pinchas Zukerman, Lawrence Power, Kim Kashkashian, baroque cellist Anner Bijlsma, Nobuko Imai and others.
 Marc has performed and attended festivals throughout Europe, Israel, Ukraine, Russia, the United States and Canada.
 Marc has won top prizes at the Moscow Arts Competition in Boston, the Horowitz International Competition and Academy in Kiev, Ukraine, (2004) performing Hoffmeister concerto for viola and orchestra as well as Mozart Sinfonia Concertante with the Ukranian State Orchestra.